'Life in a Metro': Facebook and friendship among college youth in a north Indian city

 Taking the form of an interactive website that takes users on a journey into the IT boom city of Pune, one of India's fast growing cities, the project provides a glimpse into the everyday life of a typical college student in India.
 This project contributes to the cultural debates around what it means to be a young person in today’s digital age and how part of growing up involves navigating the world of friendship, not only offline, but now simultaneously online.

-This project is a collaboration between King's College London's India Institute and designer and developer Calvin Tan, supported by the Cultural Institute at King’s as part of the Early Career Researchers scheme.
+This project is a collaboration between King's College London's India Institute and designer and developer Calvin Tan.
+It is supported by the university's Culture team as part of the Early Career Researchers scheme.